dilayerem/Upschool-Progress/Projects/Layout-exercise-project/README.md

 This exercise is one of my first experience with Kotlin and firstly for that I wanted to thank Upschool for giving me the opportunity to learn.

 ## What does this project do?
-> This project has 3 layouts that'll only function as blank pages.
+> This project has 3 layouts that'll only function as pages.
 >
 > All these 3 pages' layouts are provided from our Android instructor and with the help of [Figma](https://www.figma.com/file/TpqAHGtIvtC8OfsTuW3iGB/design-courses-app-osamadawood?node-id=0%3A1).
 > >